-Enter the number of persons referred for disciplinary actio categories.
-Do not include disciplinary actions that were strictly for s If the disciplinary action is the result of an arrest, please o chool policy violations. h of the following
+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
 Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of persons referred for Disciplinary Action

-Crime 2016 2017 2018

-a.
-Weapons: carrying, possessing, etc. 0 0

-b.
-Drug abuse violations 0 0

-c.
-Liquor law violations 0 0

-Caveat:

-If you have changed prior years' data, you must add a caveat explaining the change.
+Number of persons referred for Disciplinary Action 2021 2022 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
 Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."